 In November an attempt to repatriate 2,260 Rohingya fails as they refuse to leave without guarantees for their safety.

-On 16 July Washington announces sanctions against Myanmar's army chief and three other top officers for their role in "ethnic cleansing".
+On 16 July, 2019, Washington announces sanctions against Myanmar's army chief and three other top officers.

-About 3,500 Rohingya refugees are cleared to return home but none turns up to take the buses and trucks provided to transport them from 22 August.
+About 3,500 Rohingya refugees are cleared to return home but none turn up to make the journey on 22 August.

 On 11 November The Gambia files a lawsuit at the ICJ accusing Myanmar of genocide for its treatment of the Rohingya.